-Almost all of us wake up feeling groggy from time to time.
-When we’ve had a bad night’s sleep, most of us will reach for the coffee pot for a quick, energizing caffeine boost.
+It’s not uncommon to wake up feeling groggy from time to time.
+When we’ve had a poor night of sleep, most of us will look to the coffee pot for a quick, energizing caffeine boost.
 But have you ever noticed that a cup of coffee can sometimes have the opposite effect?

 If you’ve ever thought, “coffee makes me tired,” then this article is for you.
 We’ll be exploring what happens to the body when we drink coffee, and why some people may experience tiredness rather than alertness as a result of consuming caffeine.
 Keep reading to find out - is coffee making me tired?